akhilrao/akhilrao.github.io/pages/about.md

 University of Colorado&ndash;Boulder; his PhD advisor is [Dan Kaffine](http://spot.colorado.edu/~daka9342/).

-Akhil is an economist focusing on problems in environmental, natural resource, and computational economics.
+Akhil is an economist working on problems in environmental, natural resource, and computational economics.
 He studies the efficient use of common-pool resources generally, and focuses on the commercial use of Earth's orbits specifically.

-The status quo for orbit use is &ldquo;open access.&rdquo; Open access is a regime where agents are unable to secure property rights over orbital locations.
-There are exceptions &ndash; though geostationary orbit slots are auctioned, low-Earth orbit paths are not.
-Open access to a commons typically results in over-exploitation of the resource.
-In the orbital case, expect to see more catastrophic collisions and a higher risk of [Kessler Syndrome](https://en.wikipedia.org/wiki/Kessler_syndrome) than would be socially optimal.
+The status quo for orbit use is &ldquo;open access.&rdquo; Open access is an institutional regime where agents are unable to secure property rights over orbital locations.
+Some orbital locations (geostationary orbit slots) are not under open access - they are auctioned, with winners granted the right to exclude others from using the location.
+Paths in low-Earth orbit are not like this &ndash; though radio spectrum in those regions is licensed, the physical locations are not.
+Open access to a commons typically results in over-exploitation, and sometimes collapse, of the resource.
+In the orbital case, expect to see more catastrophic collisions and a higher risk of [Kessler Syndrome](https://en.wikipedia.org/wiki/Kessler_syndrome) in low-Earth orbit than would be socially optimal.

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/rao_cv.pdf)<br/>
 <!-- [orcid](https://orcid.org): [0000-0002-4914-6671](https://orcid.org/0000-0002-4914-6671)<br/>